Pseudohedron/Software-Engineering-Final/README.md

-# Software Engineering Final
+# SOAP Note Documentaion System
 Final group project for Software Engineering at Texas A&M University - Central Texas.

-**Contributors**
-Cary Courson - Team Lead
-Charisse Giles - Design Lead
-Jason Booth (@Pseudohedron) - Development Lead
-Wyatt Perry - Team Member
-Luis Amador - Team Member
+The front-end web page was created using HTML and CSS, and connects to a database using PHP and MAMP.

 **Goals:**
 - Create a digital documentation service to store SOAP notes for nurses and other medical professionals